Sam-Pot/volo-ok-flights-manager/README.md

 # Flight-manager

-flight-manager is a simple java boilerplate configured with springboot and grpc that manages flight in voloOk application.
+flight-manager is a java project configured with springboot and grpc that manages flight in voloOk application.

 ### Environment Configuration